MyFriendBen/rfc/rfcs/0008-program-testing-strategy/README.md

 - Frontend: Istanbul/nyc (existing)
 - CI: CodeCov (free for open source) for tracking trends and (optionally) README badges

-**Enforcement**:
-- Phase 1: Report coverage without enforcement thresholds.
-Establish baseline and identify gaps.
-- Phase 2: Enforce minimum coverage thresholds for new code (e.g. target: 90% for program logic).
-Codebase-wide threshold TBD based on Phase 1 data.

-## User Experience

-### Before
-Developers add programs without standardized testing requirements.
-Bugs discovered in production or during manual QA cycles.

-### After
-Developers follow testing checklist when adding programs:
-1. Write unit tests for eligibility/value logic
-2. Add/Edit integration tests for API endpoints
-3. Add/Edit E2E smoke test for program white label
-4. CI validates coverage meets thresholds before merge

 ## Rollout Plan

-**Phase 1**:
+## Phase 1
-- Fix any currently failing tests
+- Ensure all tests run in CI
+    * Add GH workflow to run BE test suite
-- Add FE unit test coverage for core program-related business logic
+    * Add GH workflow to run FE unit tests
+    * Fix/Comment out existing test failures
-- Set up coverage tooling (`coverage.py`, CodeCov integration)
+- Add coverage tooling
+    * Add `coverage.py` for BE coverage reporting
+    * Add GH workflow to upload BE coverage report to CodeCov
+    * Add GH workflow to upload FE coverage report to CodeCov
+- Add TX programs using testing strategy
+    * Add `vcrpy` for API fixture generation
+    * Add fixture refresh automation

+## Phase 2
+- Enforce testing coverage requirement for new code
-- Add GH actions run all FE/BE tests
+- Add unit tests for core FE logic (not program/white-label specific)
-- Begin adding tests to one example program as reference
+- Translate validations into tests (using TX as a guide)
-- Implement fixture refresh automation

-**Phase 2**:
-- Add test data cleanup job
+- Implement E2E test data cleanup job
-- Require testing for all new programs
-- Evaluate baseline metrics and set Phase 2 thresholds
-- Enforce coverage requirements

-**Success Metrics**:
-- Coverage trending upward month-over-month
-- New programs ship with (e.g.) 90%+ test coverage

 ## Open Questions

 1. **Fixture refresh cadence**: Nightly vs. weekly?
 Weekly reduces API load but may miss breaking changes sooner.
 2. **Test data cleanup frequency**: How often should we purge E2E test records from dev/staging databases?
-3. **Phase 2 coverage threshold**: What's realistic for codebase-wide minimum?
-80%?
+3. **Phase 2 coverage threshold**: What's realistic for new code and a codebase-wide minimum?
-4. **Retrofit priority**: Should we prioritize adding tests to high-traffic programs even if not actively modifying them?
-5. **Validations**: How do our validations play into this?
-IMO they still have a place as staging/production smoke tests configurable by non-technical users, but there's probably a lot of overlap
-6. **Reflect**: Do we want to keep this around?
+4. **Reflect**: Do we want to keep this around?
 I say no. It's expensive and we now have exclusively developers who don't know the tool maintaining these no-code tests.

 ## References